davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 explores random forest with 4 highest-importance variables
 * OpenMeteoEDA_202306_v001 explores prediction accuracy for month by day of month
 * OpenMeteoEDA_202306_v001 explores simple random forest for predicting year
+* OpenMeteoEDA_202306_v001 explores random forest with only top-4 variables for predicting year